4 Tips for Better Remote Depositions | Zoom Deposition Tips for Attorneys

 • Have your notes and exhibits organized before the deposition begins

-A strong presentation environment helps attorneys appear more prepared, keeps the witness
+A strong presentation environment helps attorneys appear more prepared, keeps the witness experience smoother, and supports a clearer record.

 4. Use Video Conferencing Features Strategically

-Modern video platforms offer tools that can make remote depositions more efficient when they
+Modern video platforms offer tools that can make remote depositions more efficient when they are used correctly.
+Attorneys and litigation teams who understand these features can improve communication, organize exhibits more effectively, and reduce confusion during the proceeding.

 Helpful features for remote depositions